The Florida Criminal Process

-When dealing with a criminal investigation or an arrest, it is likely that you have a lot of unanswered questions.
-At Thomas & Paulk, P.A., we know that this can be one of the most confusing times you will ever experience; without qualified legal guidance, you can find yourself stumbling and unsure of what your next move should be.
-For this reason, we have created this website.
-We hope that visitors who come to this site will find the information they need to feel prepared to face the future.
+When dealing with a criminal investigation or an arrest, you likely have a lot of questions.
+We know this can be one of the most confusing times you will ever experience; without qualified legal guidance, you can be unsure of your next move.
+That's why we created this website.
+We hope you will find the information you need to feel prepared to face the future.
 To help with this, we have given a basic breakdown of the criminal process below.

 Know What to Expect After a Criminal Arrest

 The first step of many people's involvement with the criminal process is the actual arrest.
 How this occurs will depend entirely on your exact case.
-For example, an arrest could happen after a law enforcement officer pulls you over for suspected drunk driving, after months of pre-trial investigation, or after a search and seizure leads to incriminating evidence.
+For example, an arrest could happen after a law enforcement officer pulls you over for suspected drunk driving, after months or even years of pre-trial investigation, or after a search of one's property leads to the discovery of allegedly incriminating evidence.

 Regardless, law enforcement must have what is known as probable cause.
-This simply means that they cannot just arrest someone on a whim; there must be hard evidence backing up the fact that you have committed a crime of some kind.
-During the arrest, it is crucial that the officer reads your Miranda rights.
-This is primarily a warning that lets you know of your rights and gives you a brief overview of what you can expect to be facing.
+This means they cannot just arrest someone on a whim.
+There must be hard evidence backing up the fact that you have committed a crime.
+During the arrest, the officer must read your Miranda rights.
+This is a warning that lets you know of your rights and gives you a brief overview of what you can expect after being taken into custody.

 The Miranda warning tells the defendant the following:

-- If they cannot afford an attorney, one will be appointed for them; and
+- If they cannot afford an attorney, one will be appointed for them.

 - They have the right to stop answering questions until they talk to a lawyer.

 Following an arrest, the defendant will be placed through the booking process.
-This is essentially the formal process by which a defendant is entered into the system.
-After the arrest, they will be taken to the police station; while there, all of their information will be formally gathered.
-This will include their name, birth date, and physical address.
-They will then be fingerprinted, photographed, and searched.
-All of their personal belongings will be taken from them to be cataloged and stored until they are released.
+This is the formal process by which a defendant is entered into the system.
+After the arrest, they will be taken to the police station.
+Their information will be gathered there, including their name, birth date, and physical address.
+The defendant will then be fingerprinted, photographed, and searched.
+Their personal belongings will be taken from them to be cataloged and stored until they are released from custody.

 First Appearance & Pretrial Release

 After charges have been filed, you will have the right to a preliminary hearing.
-If you choose not to waive this hearing, it will be the responsibility of the prosecution to bring up enough evidence to show that there is probable cause to charge you with the crimes you are facing.
-This is often known as a “non-adversary probable cause determination," and typically, it must be done within 48 hours of the arrest.
-It is also referred to as a trial before the trial and will determine whether or not you will be tried at all.
+If you choose not to waive this hearing, it will be the prosecution’s responsibility to bring up enough evidence to show that there is probable cause to charge you with the crimes you are facing.
+This is often known as a “non-adversary probable cause determination.”
+Typically, it must be done within 48 hours of the arrest.

-The arraignment hearing will include a judge or clerk, as well as the defendant, the defendant's legal counsel, and the prosecution.
-During this proceeding, which can be done either in an open court or by an audiovisual device, the defendant will be read the charges being pressed against them.
-They will also be formally asked to enter their plea.
-Should the defendant enter a plea of not guilty, they will be given a reasonable amount of time for which they can prepare for the upcoming trial.
-If the defendant has legal counsel, they may choose to file a written plea before arraignment; should this occur, the arraignment hearing can be waived entirely and the criminal process can proceed.
+The arraignment hearing will include a judge or clerk, the defendant, the defendant's legal counsel, and the prosecution.
+During this proceeding, done either in open court or by audiovisual device, the defendant will be read the charges and asked to enter their plea.
+Should the defendant enter a plea of not guilty, they will be given a reasonable amount of time to prepare for trial.
+If the defendant has legal counsel, they may choose to file a written plea before arraignment; should this occur, the arraignment hearing can be waived entirely.

-The "meat" of criminal process is the actual trial itself.
-During the trial, both sides will present the best argument they can to convince the court the defendant is guilty or innocent.
-Remember, the burden of proof rests on the prosecution; it is their responsibility to prove that you are guilty.
-It is not your responsibility to prove that you are innocent.
-The trial itself will be broken up into several different sections.
-For example, it will start with the selection of the jury and the opening statements of both prosecuting and defense attorney.
+The "meat" of the process is the actual trial.
+During the trial, both sides will present their argument to convince the court that the defendant is guilty or innocent.
+The burden of proof rests on the prosecution; they are responsible for proving guilt.
+The trial involves several parts, starting with the selection of the jury and the opening statements of prosecuting and defense attorneys.
 It will then move into witness testimony, cross-examination, and closing arguments.
 From there, it will proceed into the jury instruction and the verdict itself.

 How Thomas & Paulk, P.A.
 Can Help Protect You

-If you find yourself facing a criminal charge or if you know that you are under investigation, it is important that no time is wasted in getting the involvement of an experienced Tampa criminal lawyer.
-At Thomas & Paulk, P.A., we have more than 20 years of dedicated legal experience.
-If you have been charged and are looking for an attorney who will step up to protect your rights, you need not look further.
-We know what is at stake and can sit down with you to help explain the criminal process.
-We can help ensure that you know what you are facing and what to expect.
-So what are you waiting for?
-When you have this much on the line, you simply cannot afford to waste time.
+If you are facing a criminal charge or if you you are under investigation, don't hesitate to involve an experienced Tampa criminal lawyer.
+If you are looking for an attorney to step up to protect your rights, you need look no further.
+At Thomas & Paulk, we have more than 20 years of legal experience.
+We know what is at stake and can sit down with you to explain the criminal process.
+We can help ensure you know what you are facing and what to expect.